-In this case, the lost certificate is canceled and a new one replaces it by updating the relevant registers.
+In this case, the lost certificate is canceled and a new one replaces it through the update of relevant registers.

 There is much debate about who should keep the share certificates in a company.
-Nonetheless, the secretary is best placed to keep certificates so that they are safe and accessible.
-The shareholders are issued with copies of the same though the certificate remains with the secretary.
+Nonetheless, the secretary is best posed to keep certificates so that they are safe and accessible.
+The shareholders are issued with copies, though the certificate remains with the secretary.
 Shareholders may also keep the share certificate Singapore while the secretary remains with copies of the same.

 Shareholders are advised to collect and confirm receipt of his or her certificate in person to avoid situations where one misses a certificate or receives one that does not belong to them.